legendarycode3/raffle-smart-contract/README.md

 * The Chainlink VRF subscription must remain funded.
 * The VRF Coordinator address must be correct for the target network.
 * Callback gas limit must be sufficient for winner selection and prize transfer.
+* If the winner is a contract with a

 ## Learn More (Resources)